-Not at All Somewhat Adequate/ Appropriate Exceeds Expectations
+Not at All Somewhat Adequate/ Exceeds

+Appropriate Expectations

 Frequency and Intensity of

 Supervision was Sufficient

 Supervisor was Knowledgeable

 Supervisor was Effective in

 Managing Issues

 Supervisor Provided Timely

 Feedback on Products (notes,

 reports, etc.)

 Supervisor Encouraged Growth

 and Independence

-Supervisor was Available and Accessible
+Supervisor was Available and

+Accessible

-Supervisor Addressed not only Case Specifics, but Assisted in
+Supervisor Addressed not only

+Case Specifics, but Assisted in

 Generalization of Skills

 Supervisor Treated you with

 Respect

 Supervisor Provided a Safe

 Environment for Learning New

 Skills

 Supervisor Modeled Adherence

 to Legal and Ethical Standards

 Supervisor Provided Ongoing

 Feedback, Positive and Critical

-Identify the strengths of this site/experience:
+Identify the strengths of this site/e experience:

-What suggestions do have for this practicum that would improve the experiences of future students?
+33 practicum that would improve the experiences of

+future students?

 Would you recommend this site to other students for training in:

+Assessment VEC NO Direct Intervention VFC NO

-Assessment YES NO Consultation YES NO Direct Intervention YES NO
+Assessment YES NO Direct Intervention YES NO

+Consultation YES NO